ffbinaries/ffbinaries-node/readme.md

 Documentation may also be slightly inaccurate at the moment - apologies, if in doubt please refer to the code for now.

+## New API
-## New API (new link structure from 0.0.6) - please allow for DNS updates.
+New link structure introduced in version 0.0.6 Please allow few hours for DNS updates if you're having issues.

-To see if you're connecting to new API already go to http://ffbinaries.com and see if you see a JSON data file or an actual webpage.
+To see if you're connecting to new API already go to http://ffbinaries.com and see if you see a raw JSON data file or an actual webpage.

+New API is running this: https://github.com/vot/ffbinaries-api The old API was literally a single static JSON file so this is a slight improvement.

 # Usage